suirad/c-plus-minus/README.md

 # c-plus-minus
-C+- is a subset of C++ that enables smaller binaries and reduces dependencies
+C+- is a subset of C++ that enables smaller binaries and reduces dependencies.
+This repo serves as a project base.

 ------